Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Periodic boundary conditions

 \subsection{Wave number selection}

-A we show in \cref{fig:wave_number}, for a given $\alpha$, sources and sinks with a particular value of the asymptotic wave number $\kl$ are selected. $\kl$ increases monotonically with $\alpha$, and from a least-square fit, we obtain $\kl \sim \alpha^{0.6}$.
-Further, $\kl$ is comparable to the wave number selected for targets in 2D.
+As we show in \cref{fig:wave_number}, for a given $\alpha$, sources and sinks with a particular value of the asymptotic wave number $\kl$ are selected. $\kl$ increases monotonically with $\alpha$, and from a least-square fit, we obtain $\kl \sim \alpha^{0.6}$.
+Furthermore, $\kl$ is comparable to the wave number selected for targets in 2D.
 In \cref{fig:wave_number}(inset), we verify that $\kl$ for a single source-sink pair configuration is the same as the $\kl$ obtained from multi-defect configurations that evolved from disordered initial conditions.
-A monotonically increasing $\kl$ predicts a crossover value of non reciprocity, $\alphax$, such that when $\alpha \to \alphax$, $\kl \to 1$, and $\Rl \to 0$.
-It implies that the defect solutions will cease to exist for $\alpha \geq \alphax$.
+A monotonically increasing $\kl$ predicts a crossover value of non reciprocity $\alphax$, such that when $\alpha \to \alphax$, $\kl \to 1$, and $\Rl \to 0$.
+This implies that the defect solutions will cease to exist for $\alpha \geq \alphax$.
 Using a least-square fit, we find $\alphax \sim 1.5$.
 However this prediction of $\alphax$ is not entirely correct as it does not account for the Eckhaus instability.
-Since the plane waves generated by the defects are unstable for $k^2 \ge 1/3$ \cite{aranson2002, saha2025, rana2024, zimmermann1997}, we expect that the defect solutions will vanish for $\kl^2 \ge 1/3$ which yields $\alphax \sim 0.62$.
+Since the plane waves generated by the defects are unstable for $k^2 \ge 1/3$~\cite{aranson2002, saha2025, rana2024a, zimmermann1997}, we expect that the defect solutions will vanish for $\kl^2 \ge 1/3$ which yields $\alphax \sim 0.62$.
 Thus wavenumber selection and the Eckhaus instability restrict the defect solutions to the range $0 < \alpha < 0.62$.
+It is interesting to note that this threshold for the stability of the defects is directly connected to the onset of the emergence of global polar order (see below).